 I call it “Upgrading the Everyday”… and I try to do it at least once every day.

-I have a whole stash of “upgrades” I can pull out at any given moment — when the day is feeling long, when the kids are getting crabby, when we’ve run out of things to do, and sometimes just because I feel like doing something different.
+I have a whole stash of “upgrades” I can pull out at any given moment — when the day is feeling long, when the kids are getting crabby, when we’ve run out of things to do, when the weather isn’t cooperating, when our current plans change for whatever reason, and sometimes just because I feel like doing something different.

 Here are some of my kids’ favorites: